jax-ml/jax/docs/multi_process.md

     loop, and one or more processes exit the loop earlier than the rest.
 This will cause the rest to hang waiting for the already-finished processes to start the computation.

+*   Conditions based on non-deterministic ordering of collections can cause code processes to hang.
+For example, iterating over `set` on current Python versions or `dict` [before Python 3.7](https://mail.python.org/pipermail/python-dev/2017-December/151283.html) may result in a different ordering on different processes, even with the same insertion order.